Approval for use in Australia

 Find out more information on COVID-19 vaccines and children.

-What's in the Moderna vaccine
+What's in the Pfizer vaccine

-The Moderna vaccine is a messenger RNA (mRNA) vaccine.
+Pfizer is a messenger RNA (mRNA) vaccine.
 This type of vaccine uses a genetic code called RNA to make your body's cells produce the coronavirus’ specific spike protein.

 Your immune system cells then recognise the spike protein as a threat and begin building an immune response against it.
 The RNA from the vaccine does not change your DNA in any way, and your body quickly breaks it down.